stepmuel/stepmuel.github.io/projects/index.md

 * Korg Volca Sample MIDI remote (Mac app).
 * Line drawing… game?
 * Arduino based magic USB Host / MIDI / Bluetooth / Wi-Fi box.
-* Hypertext inspired protocol to define menu structures.
 * File browser for encrypted [Arq backups](https://www.arqbackup.com/).

 While those projects are not ready for public release, I'd like to talk about them with you!

+# HyperMenu

+HyperMenu is a hypertext inspired protocol to define menu structures.
+You can find the specification and examples [on GitHub](https://github.com/stepmuel/hypermenu).
+I also made an [iOS client](http://hypermenu.heap.ch/) which serves as reference implementation.

 # Low Cost DIY Irrigation System